pinecone-field/PineStream/workshop/instruqt/02-embeddings/assignment.md

 > Again, you didn't have to implement the logic to generate the embeddings.
 You passed the chunks as texts to Pinecone, and it generated the sparse embeddings for you.
 This is due to how the index was configured.
 You can have a look at the `ensureIndexesExist` function in the `server/utils/pinecone.ts` file to see how it tells Pinecone to use the `pinecone-sparse-english-v0` model for sparse embeddings.
 For more information on configuring the index, see the [Pinecone documentation](https://docs.pinecone.io/guides/index-data/indexing-overview#integrated-embedding).

-# ✅ &nbsp; Check Your Implementations
+# ✅ &nbsp; Verify Your Implementations Works
 ===

 Go to the [PineStream tab](tab-2) and click the `Admin` button in the header.